davidlee-coder/CORS/README.md

 <p align="center"></i></p>
 <br><br>

-3. The application’s security was undermined by a CORS policy that whitelisted a trusted subdomain served over plain HTTP, creating a pathway for a protocol-downgrade attack:
+3. The application’s security was undermined by a CORS policy that whitelisted a trusted subdomain served over plain HTTP, which provided me with the opportunity to create a pathway for a protocol-downgrade attack:

 <img width="1359" height="727" alt="image" src="https://github.com/user-attachments/assets/f04cf0a6-db6a-4d41-9492-520dfa358727" />
 <p align="center"></i></p>